AI-driven quality inspection: offloading data to reduce waste

 “We are noticing that a lot of companies are now catching up on data maturity,” says Wouter.
 “They are also seeing more and more evidence of success in AI-driven quality control from industry peers.
 And as they acquire more knowledge, they start to understand that these kinds of solutions aren’t actually that expensive at all, since you only pay for the cloud computing resources you use.”

-“Another side effect of this rise in data maturity is that companies want to be able to perform data analyses themselves,” adds Axel.
-“That why, at delaware, we focus on ‘enablement’ instead of ‘delivery’.
+“Another side effect of this rise in data maturity is that companies want to be able to perform data analyses themselves.
+That's why, at delaware, we focus on ‘enablement’ instead of ‘delivery’.
 We want to provide clients with all the tools and guidance they need to be successful.”